 - Hearing loss or tinnitus (ringing) in only one ear, or a noticeable difference in how well you can hear in each ear.

-Why are OTC hearing aids becoming available now?
+Why are some hearing aids becoming available without a prescription?

 Hearing loss significantly affects quality of life for tens of millions of adults in the United States and contributes to high health care costs.
 Untreated hearing loss can lead to isolation, and it has been associated with serious conditions such as depression, anxiety, low self-esteem, dementia, reduced mobility, and falls.
 Yet only one in four adults who could benefit from hearing aids has ever used them.
 Making hearing health care more accessible and affordable is a public health priority, especially as the number of older adults in the U.S. continues to grow.